 Sorry, your browser is not compatible with some of the content on this website.
 Please update to a newer browser to view this website.

 Laser ablation is the process of precision layer removal by a laser.
-This could be the removal of a wide-range of materials ranging from solid metals, ceramics and industrial compounds all the way through to biological tissue for use in cancer treatment.
+This could be the removal of a wide-range of materials ranging from solid metals, ceramics and industrial compounds.
 Ablation is popularly used in applications such as elements used within electronic products (e.g. semi-conductors and micro-processors) by irradiation with a Laser beam.
 The absolute precision of Fiber Lasers comes to the forefront with laser ablation, a process which has many similarities to some of the laser cleaning processes.

 Laser ablation operates at the surface of an object and removes material from this surface with the absolute minimum of disturbance and heat transfer.
 Material removed could be a contaminant or perhaps a thin layer, ablation is particularly popular in thin film removal.
 The level of ablation can easily be varied based upon the material in use the laser beam intensity, the length of the pulse and also the wavelength of the laser used.